An online learning approach to dynamic pricing and capacity sizing in service systems: GOLiQ for the Queue

-Utilizing results in Lemma \ref{lmm: derivative process}, we are ready to design an online SGD algorithm by estimating the terms $\EE[W_\infty(\mu,p)]$ and $\EE[X_\infty(\mu,p)])$ in the partial derivatives \eqref{eq: derivative} by the finite-sample averages of $W^k_n$ and $X_n^k$ observed in each cycle $k$.
+Utilizing results in Lemma \ref{lmm: derivative process}, we are ready to design a $G/G/1$ version of the GOLiQ algorithm, where we estimate the terms $\EE[W_\infty(\mu,p)]$ and $\EE[X_\infty(\mu,p)])$ in the partial derivatives \eqref{eq: derivative} using the finite-sample averages of $W^k_n$ and $X_n^k$ observed in each cycle $k$.
 The formal description of the algorithm is given in Algorithm \ref{alg: direct}.

-\begin{remark}[Parameter optimization for Algorithm \ref{alg: direct}] It now remains to select the optimal parameters $D_k$ and $\eta_k$ in Algorithm \ref{alg: direct} so as to achieve the minimal asymptotic regret.
-In general, one can first carry out an analysis on the specific gradient estimator used in the algorithm to obtain bounds on $B_k$ and $\mathcal{V}_k$ in terms of the algorithm parameters.
-Then, applying the regret analysis framework introduced in Section \ref{sec: framework}, one may obtain the optimal parameters using the expression of the regret bound, which depends on algorithm parameters, $B_k$ and $\mathcal{V}_k$, i.e. \eqref{eq:R_1} and \eqref{eq:R_2}.
-In the case of Algorithm \ref{alg: direct}, we directly show as below that, appropriate choices of $D_k$ and $\eta_k$ (along with the corresponding $B_k$ and $\mathcal{V}_k$), will satisfy the conditions in Theorem \ref{thm: non-stationary error} with $\alpha=1$ and those in Theorem \ref{thm: broadiezeevi} with the largest possible value of $\beta$ (i.e., $\beta=1$).
-As a consequence, we can prove that Algorithm \ref{alg: direct} has a regret bound of $O((\log(M_L)^2)$ with $M_L\equiv\sum_{k=1}^L D_k$ being the cumulative number of customers served by cycle $L$. \end{remark}
+\begin{remark}[On the queueing leftover] We elaborate more on our treatment of $Q_k$, the existing queue content at the beginning of cycle $k$.
+First, the content of $Q_k$ includes customer arrivals in cycle $k-1$ and possibly even earlier cycles.
+Second, it is also possible to have $Q_k>D_k$.
+Nevertheless, these above cases do not affect the implementation of Algorithm \ref{alg: direct} (note that Algorithm \ref{alg: direct} gives a gradient estimator using $\lceil(1-\xi)D_k\rceil$ samples without specifying any of the above events).
+Of course, the event $\{Q_k>D_k\}$ does play a role in our theoretic regret analysis, but it is a rare event with a negligible probability (in fact, we show that the probability will be suppressed to $O(k^{-3})$, also see Remark \ref{rmk: left-overs}. \end{remark}

+\paragraph{\textbf{Selecting the ``optimal" hyperparameters.}} The effectiveness of Algorithm \ref{alg: direct} largely hinges upon carefully selecting the three hyperparameters: (i) the warm-up time $\xi\in(0,1)$, (ii) the learning step size $\eta_k>0$, and (iii) the exploration sample size $D_k>0$.
+Except for $\xi$ which has no bearing on the theoretical order of the regret, both the other two parameters $D_k$ and $\eta_k$ will play critical roles in our regret analysis.
+We next give the forms of the two parameters.
+First, The step size $\eta_k$ satisfies